J Tools

 SOL / USDC, small to mid size0.5% - 1%Deep pool, higher volatility than stables.
 Sandwich pressure is real; keep the cap narrow.

-SOL / mid-cap (e.g. JTO)1% - 2%Reasonable liquidity, prices move.
-Stable cap will usually fail.
+SOL / mid-size token (e.g. JTO)1% - 2%Reasonable liquidity, prices move.
+A stable-style cap will usually fail.

 SOL / established meme (BONK, WIF)2% - 5%High volatility, medium depth.
-Set the cap as price impact plus a buffer.
+Set the cap as price impact plus a pad.

-SOL / fresh post-Pump.fun meme5% - 15%Very thin AMM, large moves per minute.
+SOL / fresh post-Pump.fun meme5% - 15%Very thin pool, big swings per minute.
 Sandwich risk gets accepted; the alternative is a chain of reverts.

-For a single-wallet entry, the Solana single wallet swap tool exposes the slippage field directly; type the value in by hand and skip Auto.
-If your route includes a wSOL leg, the Solana wSOL wrapper tool handles the wrap before the swap so the path stays clean with one slippage check instead of two.
+For a single-wallet entry the Solana single wallet swap tool exposes the slippage field directly; type the value in by hand and skip Auto.
+If your path includes a wSOL leg, the Solana wSOL wrapper tool handles the wrap before the swap so you end up with one clean slippage check instead of two.
+To buy the same token across many wallets in the same block, the Solana universal bundled buy tool packs the orders into a single bundle and shrinks the window a front-running bot can exploit.

 Read slippage and price impact together.
-Slippage = price impact + a small buffer works as a working rule.
-The buffer size scales with the venue: 10-20 bps suffices on deep SOL/USDC, while 200-500 bps may be needed on a fresh memecoin.
+Slippage equals price impact plus a small pad works as a rule of thumb.
+The pad scales with the venue: 0.1 to 0.2 percent on deep SOL/USDC is fine, while 2 to 5 percent may be needed on a fresh memecoin.

 Multi-swap: one cap, many wallets

-A launch with 200 wallets aiming at the same token.
+Picture a launch where 200 wallets aim at the same token.
 The Solana multi wallet swap orchestrator takes a single slippage cap and applies it to every wallet in the run.
-The trap: the pool moves between wallet 1's execution and wallet 200's execution.
-Set the cap tight enough that wallet 1 fills cleanly and wallet 200 reverts.
-Set it wide enough that wallet 200 makes it and wallet 1 hands free spread to a bot.
+The trap: the pool shifts between wallet number one and wallet number two hundred.
+Set the cap tight enough for wallet one to fill cleanly and wallet two hundred reverts.
+Set it wide enough to save wallet two hundred and you hand a sandwich opportunity to the bot waiting on wallet one.

-Practical move: design the cap around the worst-case wallet at the end of the run and accept that early wallets pay a small premium.
-Side option: split the run into 2-3 batches and reset the cap per batch using the fresh pool state.
-If you already use the Solana wallet generator tool to group wallets into batches, lining up the slippage cap with the same batch boundary makes the most sense.
+A practical move: design the cap around the worst-case wallet at the end of the run and accept that early wallets pay a small premium.
+A second option: split the run into 2 or 3 batches and reset the cap per batch using the live pool state.
+If you already split your wallet group into batches, lining up the slippage cap with the same batch boundary is the natural step.

 Multi-wallet slippage illustration, a row of wallet shapes in sequence with the first few brightly lit and the later ones dim, beneath a single price curve ascending left to right

-"0.5% works every time" floats around Discord constantly.
-The single scenario where it actually holds: average-size SOL/USDC swap, deep pool, Jito-bundled or MEV-protected route.
+"0.5 percent works every time" floats around Discord constantly.
+The only scenario where it actually holds: an average-size SOL/USDC swap, a deep pool, an MEV-protected route.
 Outside that, the rule fails almost everywhere.
-On a memecoin, 0.5% reverts.
-On a 100K USDC buy, 0.5% is an open sandwich invitation; your trade's price impact alone may exceed 0.5%.
-On a multi-wallet run, 0.5% reverts half the late wallets.
+On a memecoin, 0.5 percent reverts.
+On a 100K USDC buy, 0.5 percent is an open invitation for a sandwich; the price impact of the order alone may already exceed 0.5 percent.
+On a multi-wallet run, 0.5 percent reverts half the late wallets.

-Three questions to ask before each trade: how much of the pool am I taking, what is the sandwich profile on this venue, how many wallets are running.
+Three questions to ask before each trade: how much of the pool am I taking, what is the bot pressure on this pool, how many wallets am I running.
 Set the value off those answers.
 For more operator notes, browse the j.tools guides category posts and the Solana tagged posts page.

-Slippage is not a single correct number; it is a decision recomputed per trade.
-The day you glue yourself to a single default is the day you spend either in the waiting room or behind a bot's queue.
+Slippage is not a single correct number.
+It is a decision recomputed for every trade.
+The day you glue yourself to a single default is the day you spend either in the waiting room or standing in a bot's queue.

 Tags